First Boer War: Aftermath

-Tensions among the governments

 In 1896, Cecil Rhodes, Prime Minister of the Cape Colony, attempted to overthrow the government of Paul Kruger who was then president of the South African Republic or the Transvaal.
 The raid, known as Jameson Raid, failed.

 By 1899, tensions erupted into the Second Boer War, caused partly by the rejection of an ultimatum by the British.
 The Transvaal ultimatum had demanded that all disputes between the Orange Free State and the Transvaal (allied since 1897) be settled by arbitration and that British troops should leave.
 The lure of gold made it worth committing the vast resources of the British Empire and incurring the huge costs required to win that war.
 However, the sharp lessons the British had learned during the First Boer War – which included Boer marksmanship, tactical flexibility and good use of ground – had largely been forgotten when the second war broke out 18 years later.
 Heavy casualties, as well as many setbacks, were incurred before the British were ultimately victorious.